ckb-next/ckb-next/DAEMON.md

 - `get :fps` gets the current frame rate.
 Returns `fps <rate>`.
 Like `:hello`, this will be ignored if it is issued to an actual keyboard.
 - `get :layout` gets the current keyboard layout.
 Returns `layout <country>`.
 This may be issued to `ckb0` to get the default layout or to any keyboard to get the keyboard's layout.
 - `get :mode` returns the current mode in the form of a `switch` command.
 (Note: Do not use this in a line containing a `mode` command or it will return the mode that you selected, rather than the keyboard's current mode.)
 - `get :name` returns the current mode's name in the form of `mode <n> name <name>`.
 To see the name of another mode, use `mode <n> get :name`.
-The name is URL-encoded, so spaces are written as %20.
+The name is URL-encoded; spaces are written as %20.
 The name may be truncated, so `name <some long string> get :name` may return something shorter than what was entered.
 - `get :profilename` returns the profile's name, in the form of `profilename <name>`.
 As above, it is URL-encoded and may be truncated.
+- `get :hwname` and `get :hwprofilename` return the same thing except taken from the current hardware profile instead of the in-memory profile.
+The output is identical but will read `hwname` instead of `name` and `hwprofilename` instead of `profilename`.
+- `get :id` returns the current mode's ID and modification number in the form of `mode <n> id <guid> <modification>`.
+- `get :profileid` returns the current profile's ID and modification number in the form of `profileid <guid> <modification>`.
+- `get :hwid` and `get :hwprofileid` return the same thing except from the current hardware profile/mode.
+As before, the ouput will be the same but with `hwid` and `hwprofileid` instead of `id` and `profileid`.
-- `get :rgb` returns an `rgb` command equivalent to the RGB state of the current mode.
+- `get :rgb` returns an `rgb` command equivalent to the current RGB state.
 Note that the keyboard has a limited color precision, so `rgb 123456 get :rgb` will not output `rgb 123456`.
 The only guarantee is that the `rgb` output will produce the same colors seen on the keyboard.
 - `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile.
-The output is the same except that it says `hwrgb` instead of `rgb`.
+The output will say `hwrgb` instead of `rgb`.
 - `get :rgbon` returns either `rgb off` or `rgb on` depending on whether or not lighting was enabled.
 There is no `:hwrgbon` because the hardware lights are always on.

 Firmware updates